 The Gramm-Leach-Bliley (GLB) Act of 2000 requires financial institutions to ensure the security and confidentiality of customer information.
 Universities and colleges are deemed to comply with the privacy provision of the Act if they are in compliance with Family Educational Rights and Privacy Act (FERPA) of 1974; however, universities and colleges are still subject to the requirements of administrative, technical and physical safeguarding of customer information.
-The written safeguarding program outlined below will address the administrative, technical and physical safeguards are as follows:
+The written safeguarding program outlined below will address the administrative, technical and physical safeguarding of customer information.
+The objectives of the safeguards are as follows: